dennisXZX/web-developer-notes/React.md

 ### React

+#### Performance optimisation

+First we use Profiler from React dev tool to look into what components are having performance issue.

+- To address wasted rendering issue:

+For class component, we can convert components into pure components.
+Note that if your component accepts an arrow function as a prop like `onClick={() => setIsOpen(true)}`, this would not prevent the component from re-rendering even it is a pure component.
+Because every time the component is rendered, a new function is passed to it, so pure component alone would not do the job.
+You will need to use `useCallback` hook to create a function and pass to the component, so each render the function would be the same reference. `const showDialog = useCallback(() => setIsOpen(true))`.

+We can also implement `shouldComponentUpdate(nextProps, nextState)` to control when a class component should be rendered.

+For functional component, we can rely on `React.memo(MyComponent, comparisonFunction)` to achieve the same result as class component.

+- To address expensive operation issue:

+Use `useMemo()` hook to cache heavy computed result.

+- To reduce bundle size:

+Make sure you build your app in `production` build mode.

+Lazy load your components using `lazy()` and `<Suspense>`.

 #### Higher Order Component (HOC)

 Steps to build a HOC:

 Image we need to build a HOC which checks whether a user is signed in or not.
-In addition, we want to apply this component to all the other components that requires authentication.
+In addition, we want to apply this login checking logic to all other components that require authentication.

 1. write the logic you want to reuse in a component